lukaskj/syncr/README.md

     - name: Execute command
       command: ls -lh
 ```
+Note¹: `groups` can contain the value `all` to execute in all enabled hosts from all groups in servers config file;<br>

-Note: the `uploadFile` and `script` paths are relative to the scenario file.
+Note²: the `uploadFile` and `script` paths are relative to the scenario file.

 ---
 ### Types